 Check if you’re registered to vote through the state’s voter information portal.

-How can I get a mail-in or absentee ballot?
-Are there important deadlines?
+How can I get an absentee ballot?

 - Online: Use the state’s voter services portal to complete an application.
 You’ll need to confirm your driver’s license or state ID number and the last four digits of your Social Security number.

-Return completed ballots by mail or in person.
+How do I return my mail ballot during an election?Return completed ballots by mail or in person.
 You can return someone else’s completed ballot if you’re their caretaker or immediate family member.
-Election officials must receive your ballot by 7 p.m. on Nov.
-8.
+Deadlines will be listed at the state’s voter information portal closer to a statewide election.

 Use the state’s voter information portal to track the status of your absentee ballot and to find ballot drop-off locations near you.

 Can I vote in person before Election Day?